The-Marcy-Lab-School/1-3-1-resource_week-2-study-guide/README.md

   - The first index is `0`
   - The last index is `array.length - 1`
 - To access a single value, use **bracket notation**: `array[index]`
+- Unlike Strings, Arrays are **mutable** - their contents can be modified.
   - We can use bracket notation to reassign individual indexes in an Array
+  - We can reassign the `.length` property to "shorten" the Array

 ```js
 const family = ['Wendy', 'Jon', 'Daniel'];